Problems with Your Foundation or Concrete at Your Home?

 Capitol Hill Basement Waterproofing Service

-If you are putting up with a wet basement, our specialists will figure out what is happening and how water is able to leak into it.
+If you are putting up with a wet basement, these specialists will figure out what is happening and how water is able to leak into it.

 Capitol Hill Mudjacking Service

-If part of your concrete driveway or front walk has sunk or become uneven, we can fix that too.
-We use a process called mudjacking (also called slab jacking).
+If part of your concrete driveway or front walk has sunk or become uneven, they can fix that too.
+They use a process called mudjacking (also called slab jacking).

 Mudjacking is a procedure of forcefully injecting a caulk-like substance underneath a sunken slab.
 This caulk takes up space underneath the slab and forces the slab to rise up.